-With over 25 pie recipes and tons of tips on how to make homemade pie crust, weave a lattice crust, and more.
-This is the ultimate guide for making pies.
+12 pie recipes and tons of tips on how to make homemade pie crust, weaving a lattice crust, and more.
+This is the ultimate guide for making homemade pie and pie crust.

-I remember making homemade pies since I was a little girl.
-A made from scratch pie is one of my favorite desserts and a traditional American treat.
+I remember making homemade pies with my mom when I was a little girl.
+A made from scratch pie is one of my favorite desserts and a traditional American dessert.

 Aluminum Foil – for protecting the outer edges of the pie during the baking process.